Categories of Classification:

 Level 2 – B Grade – State Umpire Accreditation Level.

-Level 1 – C Grade – Club Umpire Accreditation Level.
+Level 1 – C Grade – Regional Umpire Accreditation Level.

-Level 0 – D Grade – Players Umpire Accreditation Level.
+Level 0 – D Grade – League Umpire Accreditation Level.

 Appointed by AEBF from the ranks of “A” or senior “B” grade (9) Umpires who have qualified in Eight ball, on recommendation by the NRUC.
 Examiners are appointed on a “needs only” basis and function under the direction of the SRUC